 The perfect taste was achieved through much trial and error with varying amounts of gluten-free flours like almond, brown rice, tapioca starch and potato starch.

 Yes, it takes a few extra steps but I guarantee that everyone will love these for breakfast!
-These are big daddy’s favorite breakfast and he’s not even gluten-free…
+These are my hubby’s favorite breakfast and he’s not even gluten-free…

 Can you use an all-purpose gluten-free flour to make these?

 Yes you can use an all-purpose gluten-free flour, however the taste and texture may be different.
 If you do choose that route, I recommend a high quality GF flour blend like King Arthur gluten-free flour or Pamela’s Baking and Pancake mix.